mminer/mminer.github.com/_posts/2009-08-05-summer-of-code-week-two.md

 - Add ability to add actors
 - Clip editing: drag clips to a new position on timeline
 - Manage overlapping elements
-- Make a zoomable timeline (currently it's at a fixed zoom level)
+- Make a zoomable timeline (it's now at a fixed zoom level)
 - Razor tool